- Articles on Barney Oldfield

 Image of The Week

 This article is nothing short of fantastic.
-It's not in the best of shape, and there are pieces of it that are impossible to read, but most of it is legible.
-Written by Indianapolis Motor Speedway founder Carl Fisher, it was a lengthy feature printed in the Indianapolis Star Sunday edition on June 29, 1909.
-Fisher provides a first hand account of his participation in the Indianapolis Motor Speedway's first competition of any kind, the June 5 national balloon competition.
-His ride with his ballooning mentor, George Bumbaugh, was nothing short of harrowing.
-Twice they were sucked into swirling vortex of violently unstable air, soaring as much as three miles into frigid currents to dangerously congeal the gas that floated their airship.
+Written by Indianapolis Motor Speedway Founder and President Carl Fisher, it is a lengthy feature printed in the Indianapolis Star Father's Day Sunday edition on June 20, 1909.
+Fisher provides a first-hand account of his participation in the Indianapolis Motor Speedway's first competition of any kind, the June 5 national balloon championship.
+His ride with his ballooning mentor, Captain George L. Bumbaugh, was purely harrowing.
+Twice their balloon Indiana was sucked into a swirling vortex of violently unstable air, soaring as much as 14,000 feet into frigid atmospheric heights which dangerously congealed the gas that floated their airship.
 This is a compelling piece that provides excellent insights.